centreon/centreon-documentation/versioned_docs/version-24.10/upgrade/introduction.md

 > As of version 23.04, Centreon no longer supports CentOS 7.
 If your Centreon platform was installed on CentOS 7, you cannot simply upgrade it; you must change to a [supported OS](../installation/compatibility.md#operating-systems) using a [migration procedure](../migrate/introduction.md).

+> Business edition users: MAP Legacy is no longer available in Centreon 24.10.
+If you are still using MAP Legacy, you will need to migrate to MAP.
+See [MAP Legacy end of life](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).

 This procedure is linked to your initial version of Centreon.
 You will have to **use packages** if you already installed using Centreon ISO or an RPM, and source files if you installed from sources.
 Before upgrading Centreon, remember